rizqimtiaz/EcoOracle/README.md

 to a specific GPS coordinate.
-The platform runs an **AI vision pipeline** on satellite imagery in a continuous loop and an **autonomous oracle** pushes the verified state on-chain in real time — minting, burning, or invalidating credits based on what the planet actually looks like today.
+The platform runs an **AI vision pipeline** on satellite imagery in a continuous loop and an **autonomous oracle** pushes the verified state on-chain in real time — minting, burning, or invalidating

 This repository contains: